stevenhwu/stevenhwu.github.io/personal_page/kayleen_howen.md

 <img src="{{site.url}}/img/kayleen_howen.jpg" align="left" hspace="10" width="25%">
 </br>
-An Indonesian junior student currently studying agronomy at National Taiwan University.
+An Indonesian graduate who studied Agronomy at National Taiwan University.
 Eager to learn but procastinates too much somtimes.
+Still trying to figure out what to do with my life.
 <br>

 #### Contact: